Call of Duty: Infinite Warfare: Zombies

 The game also features a cooperative multiplayer Zombies mode, which has its own gameplay mechanics and story, separate from the campaign.
-The mode is designed to be more accessible to new players, with new features such as sharing points and teambuy doors, as well as keeping the core gameplay of the mode intact, such as perks and power-ups.
+The mode is designed to be more accessible to new players, with new features such as sharing points and team-buy doors, as well as keeping the core gameplay of the mode intact, such as perks and power-ups.
 A new feature, Fate and Fortune Cards, is introduced similarly to the Gobblegums in Call of Duty: Black Ops III; the cards offer temporary boosts in-game to the players, but unlike Gobblegums they are activated through point earning, and players can select any of the five cards they have equipped at any time, not one at a time like the Gobblegum machine.
 After initial use of five cards, players can refill their card deck for a price up to two times in a match.
 Unlike the campaign and multiplayer modes, Zombies is not themed in space combat, and retains the normal movement system.